 Another hugely useful thing you can do with a moving still is demonstrate the design, layout and functionality of the scheme.
 The below example is part of the work we did for FEC for their New Cross Central development in Ancoats, Manchester.
 Hawkins Brown designed the scheme with lots of amenity space, including roof terraces and a shared courtyard.
 In order to be able to show the front facade, the apartment interiors and all of the amenity spaces in the building we created a looping moving still which showed the facade being stripped away sequentially, revealing the apartments behind.

-Moving stills starts with a static CGI, so if we have already produced a still, some of the work has already been done.
+Moving stills start with a static CGI, so if we have already produced a still, some of the work has already been done.
 It can be a cost effective way to get some eye catching extra collateral to help get your developments the attention it deserves.